On this resource page you will find glossaries for labor market data terms and coding systems.

 Here on this page, we have collected a number of glossaries and listings of acronyms that can be useful in helping you navigate through LMI and economic statistics terminology and abbreviations.
 Please click the links under related content for more information.

 For every set of data on a particular topic, there is a coding system, or taxonomy, used to inventory, categorize and classify that information.

 This is also true of industries, occupations, and training programs.
 Without the coding systems to help us match data, we would not be able to attach occupations to their staffing pattern in an industry, or compare the growth in related occupations, for example.

-The information on education and training classification system was published by Dixie Sommers, Bureau of Labor Statistics, U.S. Department of Labor, on September 30, 2010.
+Definitions on the education and training classification system were published by the Bureau of Labor Statistics (BLS) on September 30, 2010.
 A two-page document is available via the link included here.